kenballus/scrop/README.md

 bytecode opcodes are the addresses of their implementations in the interpreter. in other words, the bytecode programs are ropchains for the interpreter.

-x86\_64 asm and a little bit of c.
+x86\_64 asm and a little bit of c without any libc.

 ## building